How to Apply – Deadline February 11, 2022

 - Jonathan Stark-Sachs, Office of General Counsel Intern (2019), J.D. /M.S student, Law and Historic Preservation

 “I highly recommend the ACHP internship program to any student or emerging professional interested in government, history, urban/community planning, architecture, or cultural studies; all will find relevant and valuable experiences with the ACHP.
 Staff members in the small agency are a close-knit group and provide personal, one-on-one guidance to interns.
-The ACHP is genuinely interested in helping interns develop professionally and provides many opportunities to do so both within the agency itself and throughout the DC arena.”
+The ACHP is genuinely interested in helping interns develop professionally and provides many opportunities to do so.”

 - Emily Sisler, Planner, City of Hendersonville, NC